nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Workflow_Documentation/GL_RefAnnotTable/README.md

 ### 2. Download the Workflow Files

 All files required for utilizing the GL_RefAnnotTable workflow for generating reference annotation tables are in the [workflow_code](workflow_code) directory.
-To get a copy of latest GL_RefAnnotTable version on to your system, run the following command:
+To get a copy of the latest GL_RefAnnotTable version on to your system, run the following command:

 ```bash
 # this link won't work until i update the release to 1.0.1